Llano del Rio: The move

 In November 1917 The Western Comrade magazine announced that the majority of the colony was going to move to an alternative site in New Llano, Louisiana.
 Despite the impending relocation of Llano, Harriman asserted that Llano had “progressed from a ‘Utopian, chimerical idea’ to a concrete practicality – from a dozen dreamers to a thousand determined doers.”
 New Llano never attained the same size or level of productivity as the original colony.
 This failure was most likely due to cultural clashes with the greater culture of Louisiana and the Great Depression.
 The remaining Llano community in California ended due to faulty legal maneuvers.
 In 1918, Llano filed for bankruptcy.

 Legacy

 From 1967 - 2022, Llano was given tribute at Twin Oaks, a contemporary intentional community of 100 members in Virginia.
 All Twin Oaks' buildings are named after communities that are no longer actively functioning, and "Llano" was the name of one of the communal kitchens.
 In 2022, Twin Oaks changed the name because of Llano’s racist practice of admitting only white members.

 The site is now registered as California Historical Landmark #933.

 In Llano del Rio lived socialist architect Gregory Ain, son of Russian immigrants, in his childhood.

 The song "Llano Del Rio" from the Frank Black and the Catholics 2001 album Dog in the Sand is written about a visit to this area in the present day.

+Today

+The land where Llano del Rio sits is owned by the Los Angeles County Department of Parks and Recreation and several private landowners.
+The county land is a California Historical Landmark, but that does not include ruins that are still visible today.
+There are no future plans for the land.